cmderdev/cmder/scripts/README.md

 **Overview**
 - **build.ps1**: Builds the Cmder distribution.
 It downloads and unpacks vendor components, preserves user configuration (ConEmu / Windows Terminal), prepares portable components, and can optionally compile the launcher when run with the `-Compile` switch.
 It supports skipping vendor downloads (`-NoVendor`), selecting which terminal to include (`-Terminal`), and customizing paths (`-sourcesPath`, `-saveTo`, `-launcher`, `-config`).
 The script uses `msbuild` when compiling the launcher and utilities like `7z` for extraction.
-- **pack.ps1**: Packages the built distribution into several distributable archives.
-Use this to assemble release artifacts (zip/tar, checksums, etc.).
+- **pack.ps1**: Packages the built distribution into the distributable archives declared in `package-profiles.json`.
 Output is grouped by terminal profile under `build/<profile>/`.
-- **package-profiles.json**: Central configuration for the terminal profiles, output folders, and included vendors used by `build.ps1`, `pack.ps1`, and the CI workflow.
+- **package-profiles.json**: Central configuration for the terminal profiles, output folders, included vendors, and package variants used by `build.ps1`, `pack.ps1`, and the CI workflow.
 - **update.ps1**: Updates what will be bundled by `build.ps1`.

 **Shared helpers**